sjungwirth/aacl/README.md

 ## User Guide

-This user guide is intended to explain the (hopefully simple) concepts and implementation of AACL.
+This user guide is intended to explain the (hopefully simple) concepts and implementation of ACL.
 In each section, concepts go first, then implementation then examples.

 ### Auth integration: Users and Roles

-AACL uses [kohana auth](http://github.com/kohanan/auth) module with no additions or modifications.
+ACL is compatible with [kohana auth](http://github.com/kohanan/auth) module and (kohana ORM)[https://github.com/kohana/orm/blob/3.3/master/classes/Kohana/Auth/ORM.php].
-Since I use Sprig exclusively, I also use my [Sprig Auth Driver](http://github.com/banks/sprig-auth) but if you want to mix and match, an ORM User/Auth driver should work just as well.

 This means: